 (4) Commitment or a fine under this section —

-(a) does not exempt a person from obeying any summons to appear before the Court, to answer any relevant question or to produce any records; or
+(a) does not exempt a person from obeying any summons to appear before the Commission, to answer any relevant question or to produce any records; or

 (b) prejudice any proceedings taken or to be taken under section 158.

 [Section 20 amended by No. 12 of 1998 s.
-10(8).]
+10(8); No. 73 of 2006 s.
+17 and 106.]

 21. Costs

-(1) Subject to this Act, the costs of and incidental to all proceedings to be determined by the Court, including any adjournment, shall be in the discretion of the Court, and the Court has power to determine by whom, in what manner and to what extent costs are to be paid.
+(1) Subject to this Act, the costs of and incidental to all proceedings to be determined by the Commission, including any adjournment, shall be in the discretion of the Commission, and the Commission has power to determine by whom, in what manner and to what extent costs are to be paid.

 (2) The costs may be recovered in any manner in which costs payable in respect of proceedings of the District Court may be recovered.

-(3) Subject to this Act, the Liquor Licensing Court judge has the same power in relation to the payment of costs by any person as a judge of the Supreme Court has.
+[(3) repealed]

-(4) Costs and expenses, to be payable by or to a party to the proceedings, may be awarded by the Court in respect of an objection whether the application to which the objection relates is granted, refused or withdrawn, except that costs shall not be awarded in relation to an objection made under section 73(1) by a person authorised to intervene under section 69(6), (7), (8) or (11).
+(4) Costs and expenses, to be payable by or to a party to the proceedings, may be awarded by the Commission in respect of an objection whether the application to which the objection relates is granted, refused or withdrawn, except that costs shall not be awarded in relation to an objection made under section 73(1) by a person authorised to intervene under section 69(6), (7), (8) or (11).

-(5) Where, in the opinion of the Court, a person has —
+(5) Where, in the opinion of the Commission, a person has —

 (a) brought proceedings; or